Connect with others who understand.

 Another shared, “We signed power of attorney and patient advocate paperwork as well as obtained living wills.
 It was a relief to get those things in order before he can’t understand anymore.”

-A medical POA, sometimes called a durable power of attorney for health care, is a legal document that gives another person the ability to make medical decisions on your behalf if you’re unable to make them yourself.
+A medical POA is a legal document that gives another person the ability to make medical decisions on behalf of someone else.
+It’s similar to a durable power of attorney, except that grants someone else control of your financial activities.
 In the United States, specific laws vary from state to state for setting up a medical POA.
-The person you choose may be referred to as your:
+The person you grant medical power of attorney may be called a health care agent, proxy, surrogate, and representative.

-A medical POA agent must follow the predetermined guidelines that you specify.
-However, they can make significant decisions, including whether to keep you on life support or discontinue medical treatment.
+A medical POA agent must follow predetermined guidelines in the legal paperwork.
+However, they can make significant decisions, including whether to keep someone on life support or discontinue medical treatment.

 If you don’t choose a medical POA agent, one may be chosen for you.
 The following people are legally authorized to make decisions about your care (in the order listed) if you’re incapacitated: